 - Employer's Covered Payroll referenced in the GASB 68 schedules in the template represent the total pensionable payroll for employees covered under the pension plan.
 Both of these schedules will now have multiple years of data.
-The periods for the additions to the schedules for FY 2016 are as follows: - Schedule of Employer's Share of Net Pension Liability for the Year Ended June 30, 2015 - Covered Payroll is for the measurement period of July 1, 2014 through June 30, 2015.
-This schedule will now have two years. - Schedule of Employer Contributions Covered Payroll is for the fiscal year ended June 30, 2016.
+The periods for the additions to the schedules for FY 2017 are as follows: - Schedule of Employer's Share of Net Pension Liability for the Year Ended June 30, 2016 Covered Payroll is for the measurement period of July 1, 2015 through June 30, 2016.
+This schedule will now have two years. - Schedule of Employer Contributions Covered Payroll is for the fiscal year ended June 30, 2017.
 This schedule should have ten years.
 Pre-GASB Statement No. 68 information can be taken from the RSI data previously required under GASB Statement No. 27.

-Schedule of Employer's Share of Net Pension Liability VRS Teacher Retirement Plan For the Years Ended June 30, 2016 and 2015\ 2016 2015 Employer's Proportion of the Net Pension [Schedule A -[Schedule A -Liability (Asset) Proportionate Share of Proportionate Share of Contributions - Teacher Contributions - Teacher Employers, 2015 Employer Employers, 2014 Employer Allocation Percentage] % Allocation Percentage] % Employer's Proportionate Share of the Net \$ [Schedule D - Net \$ [Schedule D - Net Pension Liability (Asset) Pension Liability - Teacher Pension Liability - Teacher Employers, 6/30/2015 Net Employers, 6/30/2014 Net Pension Liability] Pension Liability] Employer's Covered Payroll \$ [Inset Amount] \$ [Inset Amount] Employer's Proportionate Share of the Net Pension Liability (Asset) as a Percentage [Calculation: Line 2 [Calculation: Line 2 of its Covered Payroll divided by Line 3] % divided by Line 3] % Plan Fiduciary Net Position as a Percentage 70.88% 70.68% of the Total Pension Liability Schedule is intended to show information for 10 years.
-Since 2016 is the second year for this presentation, only one additional year of data is available.
-However, additional years will be included as they become available. \ The amounts presented have a measurement date of the previous fiscal year end.
+Schedule of Employer's Share of Net Pension Liability VRS Teacher Retirement Plan For the Years Ended June 30, 2017, 2016 and 2015

+2017 2016 2015 Employer's Proportion of the Net Pension Liability (Asset) [Schedule A - Proportionate Share of Contributions - Teacher Employers, 2015 Employer Allocation Percentage] % [Schedule A - Proportionate Share of Contributions - Teacher Employers, 2015 Employer Allocation Percentage] % [Schedule A - Proportionate Share of Contributions - Teacher Employers, 2014 Employer Allocation Percentage] % Employer's Proportionate Share of the Net Pension Liability (Asset) \$ [Schedule D - Net Pension Liability - Teacher Employers, 6/30/2016 Net Pension Liability] \$ [Schedule D - Net Pension Liability - Teacher Employers, 6/30/2015 Net Pension Liability] \$ [Schedule D - Net Pension Liability - Teacher Employers, 6/30/2014 Net Pension Liability] Employer's Covered Payroll \$ [Inset Amount] \$ [Inset Amount] \$ [Inset Amount] Employer's Proportionate Share of the Net Pension Liability (Asset) as a Percentage of its Covered Payroll [Calculation: Line 2 divided by Line 3] % [Calculation: Line 2 divided by Line 3] % [Calculation: Line 2 divided by Line 3] % Plan Fiduciary Net Position as a Percentage of the Total Pension Liability 68.28% 70.68% 70.88% Schedule is intended to show information for 10 years.
+Since 2017 is the third year for this presentation, only one additional year of data is available.
+However, additional years will be included as they become available.
+The amounts presented have a measurement date of the previous fiscal year end.

-For Reference Only: The Plan Fiduciary Net Position as a Percentage of the Total Pension Liability for the VRS Teacher Retirement Plan for each year is presented on page 101 of the VRS 2015 Comprehensive Annual Financial Report (CAFR).
+For Reference Only: The Plan Fiduciary Net Position as a Percentage of the Total Pension Liability for the VRS Teacher Retirement Plan for each year is presented on page 113 of the VRS 2016 Comprehensive Annual Financial Report (CAFR).